AI-Hypercomputer/xpk/docs/usage/tpu7x/recipes/flex_filestore_recipe.md

 ## Create a cluster with flex-start provisioning

+### Before you begin

+Before you start, complete the following steps:

+* Ensure you have a Google Cloud project with billing enabled.
+* Get access to TPU7x.
+For more information, contact your account team.
+* Ensure the account you're using with XPK has the roles listed in the [XPK GitHub repository](https://github.com/AI-Hypercomputer/xpk/blob/main/docs/permissions.md).

 ### Create a single-NIC, single slice cluster

 Currently flex start provisioning for Ironwood works only in single slice and multi-host or multi-slice and single host setups.
 More options will be added soon